Russel88/CRISPRCasTyper/README.md

 * **arguments.tab:**            File with arguments given to CasPredict

 #### Notes on output
-The cas_operons.tab and cas_operons_putative.tab tables will only be produced if there are any Cas genes.
-The CRISPR_Cas.tab, cas_operons_orphan.tab, crispr_orphan.tab tables will only be produced if any Cas operons can be connected with any CRISPR arrays.
-If no Cas operons are present, or no CRISPR arrays are adjacent to any Cas operon, then all Cas operons (if any) are orphan, and all CRISPR arrays (if any) are orphan.
+Files are only created if there is any data.
+For example, the crisprs_orphan.tab file is only created if there are any orphan CRISPR arrays.

 ## RepeatType - How to <a name="repeattype"></a>
 With an input of CRISPR repeats (one per line, in a simple textfile) RepeatType will predict the subtype, based on the kmer composition of the repeat